ORCP 22 – COUNTERCLAIMS, CROSS-CLAIMS, AND THIRD PARTY CLAIMS

 C(1) After commencement of the action, a defending party, as a third-party plaintiff, may cause a summons and complaint to be served on a person not a party to the action who is or may be liable to the third-party plaintiff for all or part of the plaintiff’s claim against the third-party plaintiff as a matter of right not later than 90 days after service of the plaintiff’s summons and complaint on the defending party.
 Otherwise the third-party plaintiff must obtain agreement of parties who have appeared and leave of court.
-The person served with the summons and third-party complaint, hereinafter called the third-party defendant, shall assert any defenses to the third-party plaintiff’s claim as provided in Rule 21 and may assert counterclaims against the third-party plaintiff and cross-claims against other third-party defendants as provided in this rule.
-The third-party defendant may assert against the plaintiff any defenses which the third-party plaintiff has to the plaintiff’s claim.
+The person served with the summons and third-party complaint, hereinafter called the third-party defendant, must assert any defenses to the third-party plaintiff’s claim as provided in Rule 21 and may assert counterclaims against the third-party plaintiff and cross-claims against other third-party defendants as provided in this rule.
+The third-party defendant may assert against the plaintiff any defenses that the third-party plaintiff has to the plaintiff’s claim.
 The third-party defendant may also assert any claim against the plaintiff arising out of the transaction or occurrence that is the subject matter of the plaintiff’s claim against the third-party plaintiff.
-Any party may assert any claim against a third-party defendant arising out of the transaction or occurrence that is the subject matter of the plaintiff’s claim against the third-party plaintiff, and the third-party defendant thereupon shall assert the third-party defendant’s defenses as provided in Rule 21 and may assert the third-party defendant’s counterclaims and cross-claims as provided in this rule.
+Any party may assert any claim against a third-party defendant arising out of the transaction or occurrence that is the subject matter of the plaintiff’s claim against the third-party plaintiff, and the third-party defendant thereupon must assert the third-party defendant’s defenses as provided in Rule 21 and may assert the third-party defendant’s counterclaims and cross-claims as provided in this rule.
 Any party may move to strike the third-party claim, or for its severance or separate trial.
 A third-party defendant may proceed under this section against any person not a party to the action who is or may be liable to the third-party defendant for all or part of the claim made in the action against the third-party defendant.